View Document Text

 A call option is a contract under which the purchaser of the call option, in return for a

-price at any time during the term of the option.
-The writer of the call option, who receives the
+specified price at any time during the term of the option.
+The writer of the call option, who

-premium, has the obligation upon exercise of the option to deliver the underlying security
+receives the premium, has the obligation upon exercise of the option to deliver the

-exercise of the option, the underlying security (or a cash amount equal to the value of the
+to buy, upon exercise of the option, the underlying security (or a cash amount equal to the

-index) at the exercise price.
-The amount of a premium received or paid for an option is based
+value of the index) at the exercise price.
+The amount of a premium received or paid for an

-upon certain factors, including the market price of the underlying security, the relationship of
+option is based upon certain factors, including the market price of the underlying security,

-the exercise price to the market price, the historical price volatility of the underlying security,
+the relationship of the exercise price to the market price, the historical price volatility of

 Government and Agency Mortgage-Backed Securities